Eager to Tear Apart the Stars: Release and artwork

 Eager to Tear Apart the Stars was released on 3 October 2011.
 The Self-Titled Magazine noted that the release of Eager meant that "Kirby ha[d] suddenly emerged from hiding"; Rory Gibb of The Quietus claimed that the album was a part of Kirby's "characteristically busy 2011", to which Kirby responded that, in 2010, he "needed time to rest [after Sadly]."
 Kirby continued with the statement that he "was still working very hard all year on music," and "thought it'd be nice to put something out which isn't as grand as [Sadly]."
 Like Sadly, Eager to Tear Apart the Stars represents a more personal side of Kirby's music, but it is also "a lot more accessible, because it's short."
 Describing Eager to Tear Apart the Stars, Kirby's press release noted that "There's an ostensible sadness to these six pieces, but of a life-affirming and subtly ambiguous kind."

 The cover art for Eager to Tear Apart the Stars is an oil painting by Kirby's long-time friend Ivan Seal.
 Titled Analyst Couch (2010), it features a dramatically widened hand watch.
-Knapman interpreted the work as "a companion piece" to An Empty Bliss Beyond This World, which presents a boulder smoking a cigarette.
+Knapman interpreted the work as "a companion piece" to An Empty Bliss Beyond This World, which presents a boulder, possibly a ball of clay, with a match stuck in it.